Burglar-Proof Your Home For Free: Six Easy Tips!

 A plain wooden gate, with no visible hardware on the street-facing side is a good choice, or if you like metal gates, then a plain, tall, wrought iron gate with only vertical bars and no footholds in the middle is a better idea, as is the addition of spiked tops on the bars.

 Cyclone fences are easily climbed, and should be avoided.
-(I’m sure you don’t want your home looking like a prison yard, with cyclone fence topped with barbed or razor wire!)
+(I’m sure you don’t want your home looking like a prison yard, anyway, with cyclone fence topped with barbed wire!)

 Do you think security systems are worthwhile?See results without voting

 6. Create Some Ambient Noise

 Another trick to use is to leave a radio or TV playing while you are away.
 It should not be loud, but just so anyone trying to listen only hears a murmur of voices, like normal conversation going on.

 A TV produces a characteristic flickering that will show through thin drapes, or any gaps in the drapes, so if you go this route, it's best to plug into one of those on/off timer gadgets, to make it more realistic, unless you commonly leave your TV on all day long and into the evening until bedtime.
 I know some who do.